de3-robo/brick_manager/docs/brick.rst

 └── package.xml

 The package itself is incredibly simple.
-Within the scrips section only two python scripts exist, brick_manager_serve.py and samrowan.py; both of these will be discussed later on.
+Within the scrips section only two python scripts exist, ``brick_manager_serve.py`` and ``samrowan.py``; both of these will be discussed later on.

-Main Control Loop
+brick_manager_server and it's Functions
 -----------------------------------

-Once running, the Panda arm loops through a control sequence defined in `arm_master_main.py`_, which calls services and publishes to topics defined in ``move_arm_server.py``

-To understand what is happening in this control sequence, I will go line by line through the important information and explain the necessary concepts required.
+Within brick_manager_server there are three functions which could be used to generate the brick.
+In summary the first of these runs from a hardcoded list of positions whilst the second and third generate the wall based on a predefined base width and number of bricks.

 real_panda
 -----------------------------------